mlflow/mlflow/docs/source/llms/deployments/index.rst

 - ``stream`` is not supported.
 Setting this parameter on any provider will not work currently.

-Below is an example of submitting a query request to an MLflow AI Gateway route using additional parameters:
+Below is an example of submitting a query request to an MLflow Deployments Server endpoint using additional parameters:

 .. code-block:: python

+    from mlflow.deployments import get_deploy_client

+    client = get_deploy_client("http://my.deployments:8888")

     data = {
         "prompt": (